Velesio/velesio-aiserver/README.md

 cp .env.example .env  # Edit tokens and model URLs

 # 3. Launch!
-docker-compose up -d
+docker compose up -d

-# 4. If you are locally developing you can use the --build flag, and include the undreamai_server binaries in the /gpu dir with the server_setup.sh script
+# If you are locally developing you can use the --build flag, and include the undreamai_server binaries in the /gpu dir with the server_setup.sh script
-docker-compose up -d --build
+docker compose up -d --build

+# There is also an included grafana monitoring stack!
+cd monitoring
+docker compose up -d
 ```

 Your API will be available at `http://localhost:8000` 🎉

-> 📖 **Need more details?** Check out the **[Getting Started Guide](docs/getting-started.md)** for comprehensive setup instructions.

 ## 🎮 Unity Integrations